apache/shardingsphere/docs/document/content/features/governance/management/registry-center.en.md

 ### /status/compute_nodes

-It includes running instance information of database access object, with sub-nodes as the identifiers of currently running instance, which consist of IP and PID.
+# It includes running instance information of database access object, with sub-nodes as the identifiers of currently running instance, which consist of IP and PORT.
 Those identifiers are temporary nodes, which are registered when instances are on-line and cleared when instances are off-line.
 The registry center monitors the change of those nodes to govern the database access of running instances and other things.

 ### /status/storage_nodes